KatieBarnes147/google-maps-weather-dashboard/README.md

 ---

-## **Security Notes**
+## Security Notes
-This project uses public API keys for Google Maps and OpenWeather.

-- The **Google Maps API key** is **restricted** to the deployed GitHub Pages URL, so it cannot be used outside of this project.
-- The **OpenWeather API key** is included in the code for demonstration purposes.
-This key is free-tier and does not provide access to any sensitive information or billing features.

-For production-level applications, API keys should be stored securely (e.g., environment variables or server-side proxies).
+- Weather data now uses Open-Meteo (no API key required).
+- No weather API keys are stored in the repo.
+- Google Maps key remains in the client but is strictly restricted by HTTP referrer to this site’s domain.

 ---